Robert Moses

 Robert Moses (December 18, 1888 – July 29, 1981) was an American urban planner and public official who worked in the New York metropolitan area during the early to mid-20th century.
-Moses is regarded as one of the most powerful and influential people in the history of New York City and New York state.
-The grand scale of his infrastructure projects and his philosophy of urban development influenced a generation of engineers, architects, and urban planners across the United States.
+Moses is regarded as one of the most powerful and influential people in the history of New York City and the state of New York.
+Moses' construction projects transformed the New York area and revolutionized the way urban areas across the United States were designed and built.
+His philosophy of urban development influenced a generation of engineers, architects, and urban planners across the United States.

-Never elected to any public office, Moses held various positions throughout his more-than-40-year career.
-He held as many as 12 titles at once, including New York City Parks Commissioner and chairman of the Long Island State Park Commission.
-By working closely with New York governor Al Smith early in his career, he became an expert in writing laws and navigating and manipulating the workings of state government.
-He created and led numerous semi-autonomous public authorities, through which he controlled millions of dollars in revenue and directly issued bonds to fund new ventures with little outside input or oversight.
+Never elected to any office, Moses held myriad positions throughout his more-than-40-year career including New York City Parks Commissioner and chairman of the Long Island State Park Commission.
+At various points, Moses held as many as 12 titles simultaneously.
+Working closely with New York governor Al Smith early in his career, Moses became an expert in writing laws and influencing the operations of state government.